Επεξεργασία

 • User-defined conversions: User-defined conversions use special methods that you can define to enable explicit and implicit conversions between custom types that don't have a base class–derived class relationship.
 For more information, see User-defined conversion operators.

-• Conversions with helper classes: To convert between non-compatible types, such as integers and System.DateTime objects, or hexadecimal strings and byte arrays, you can use the System.BitConverter class, the System.Convert class, and the Parse methods of the built-in numeric types, such as Int32.Parse.
-For more information, see How to convert a byte array to an int, How to convert a string to a number, and How to convert between hexadecimal strings and numeric types.
+• Conversions with helper classes: To convert between noncompatible types, such as integers and System.DateTime objects, or hexadecimal strings and byte arrays, you can use the System.BitConverter class, the System.Convert class, and the Parse methods of the built-in numeric types, such as Int32.Parse.
+For more information, see the following articles:

 Implicit conversions

 For built-in numeric types, an implicit conversion can be made when the value to be stored can fit into the variable without being truncated or rounded off.
-For integral types, this means the range of the source type is a proper subset of the range for the target type.
+For integral types, this restriction means the range of the source type is a proper subset of the range for the target type.
 For example, a variable of type long (64-bit integer) can store any value that an int (32-bit integer) can store.
 In the following example, the compiler implicitly converts the value of num on the right to a type long before assigning it to bigNum.

 // Implicit conversion.
 A long can